Osho: Mumbai: 1971–1974

 Speaking about the name change from Acharya to Bhagwan, Rajneesh said in later years, "I loved the term.
 I said, 'At least for a few years that will do.
 Then we can drop it.'"

-Rajneesh also added, “I have chosen it for a specific purpose and it has been serving well, because people who used to come to gather knowledge, they stopped.
+Rajneesh also added, "I have chosen it for a specific purpose and it has been serving well, because people who used to come to gather knowledge, they stopped.
 The day I called myself Bhagwan, they stopped.
 It was too much for them, it was too much for their egos, someone calling himself Bhagwan...It hurts the ego.
 Now I've changed my function absolutely.
 I started working on a different level, in a different dimension.
 Now I give you being, not knowledge.
 I was an acharya and they were students; they were learning.
 Now I am no more a teacher and you are not here as students.
 I am here to impart being.
 I am here to make you awaken.
-I am not here to give knowledge, I am going to give you knowing- and that is a totally different dimension.”Calling myself Bhagwan was simply symbolic – that now I have taken a different dimension to work.
+I am not here to give knowledge, I am going to give you knowing- and that is a totally different dimension."Calling myself Bhagwan was simply symbolic – that now I have taken a different dimension to work.
 And it has been tremendously useful.
 All the wrong people automatically disappeared and a totally different quality of people started arriving.
 It worked well.
 It sorted out well, only those who are ready to dissolve with me, remained.
 All others escaped.
 They created space around me.
 Otherwise, they were crowding too much, and it was very difficult for the real seekers to come closer to me.
 The crowd disappeared.
 The word "Bhagwan" functioned like an atomic explosion.
 It did well.
-I am happy that I chose it."Shree is a polite form of address roughly equivalent to the English "Sir"; Bhagwan means "blessed one", used in Indian tradition as a term of respect for a human being in whom the divine is no longer hidden but apparent.
-In Hinduism it can also be used to signify a deity or avatar.
-In many parts of India and South Asia, Bhagwan represents the abstract concept of a universal God to Hindus who are spiritual and religious but do not worship a specific deity.
+I am happy that I chose it.